Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 Relief phases are also part of periodization.

-This involves reducing the training volume or intensity for a certain period of time to give your body a break and allow for adequate recovery.
+This involves reducing the training volume or intensity for a specific period of time to give your body a break and allow for adequate recovery.

-By following a structured training plan that includes periodization and rest phases, you can ensure that you not only make progress toward your goals, but also prevent overtraining and potential burnout.
+By following a structured training plan that includes periods of periodization and deloading, you can ensure that you not only make progress toward your goals, but also prevent overtraining and possible burnout.

-Remember that rest and recovery are just as important as the actual workout - so don't be afraid to take a step back when you need to!
+Remember that rest and recovery are just as important as the actual training - so don't be afraid to take a step back when necessary!

-It's about finding the right spot where you're pushing yourself hard enough to get results, but also giving your body the time it needs to recover and adapt.
+It's about finding the right point where you push yourself enough to get results, but also give your body the time it needs to recover and adapt.

 VI.
 Nutrition and supplementation to support recovery